thepearson/palette-pal_chrome/README.md

     ![Load Unpacked](https://github.com/thepearson/palette-pal_chrome/blob/main/images/load-extension.png?raw=true)

 5. Once loaded set the base Palette Pal installation.
 Right click on the Action icon (the extention icon) and go to `options` set the url in the text field and press `Save`.
-If you don't have an installation you can use the demo site here.
+If you don't have an installation you can use the demo site here. https://thepearson.github.io/palette-pal/ Just paste the URL into the text area.

 ## Usage